albert-llimos/dapp_testing/README.md

 npm run dev
 (remember to set your metamask to Rinkeby).

-I did not implement the redeployment of a factory, so if you want to do that I have created a small script to do it.
+I did not implement the redeployment of a factory on the frontend, so if you want to do that I have created a small script to do it.
 Only "gotcha" is to remember to add your mnemonic to the truffle-config.js file.
 It seemed like a bad idea to leave my mnemonic there :)
 This script will redeploy the factory on Rinkeby and start the frontend:

 cd scripts